 The Texas Risk Assessment system is a comprehensive framework that evaluates the risk level of individuals involved in the criminal justice system.

-It incorporates criminal history, demographic information, and offense severity to generate risk scores that inform decision-making processes.
+It incorporates criminal history, demographic information, offense severity, and criminal attitudes to generate risk scores that inform decision-making processes.

 Utilizing a risk assessment tool like the Texas Risk Assessment system can enhance the objectivity and consistency of decision-making, improve resource allocation, and ultimately contribute to more effective and equitable outcomes within the criminal justice system.